-The Broadstairs coastline is recognised nationally and internationally for nature conservation and scientific interest1 and is a valuable asset and resource in terms of tourism, sport and leisure.
-There are seven beaches and bays in the Broadstairs Area, two of which were awarded blue-flag status in 2018, Stone Bay and Botany Bay, in addition to Viking Bay and Joss Bay receiving a Seaside Award.
+The Broadstairs coastline is recognised nationally and internationally for nature conservation and scientific interest and is a valuable asset and resource in terms of tourism, sport and leisure.
+There are seven beaches and bays in the Broadstairs Area, two of which were awarded international blue-flag status in 2019, Stone Bay and Botany Bay, in addition to Viking Bay, Joss Bay, Louisa Bay and Dumpton Gap receiving a blue-flag beaches plus award.